padthai-sketch/Project_Jeffrey-the-Real-Estate-RoboAdvisor/README.md

 **# Project Description**

 The purpose of our project was to build a RoboAdvisor using AWS Lex that helps prospective homebuyers find their dream home in Austin, Texas.
 This to will act as mix of a mortgage calculator and a real estate website such as Zillow or Redfin.
-In order to get their recommendation, the user will be asked to provide the neccessary parameters as following:
+In order to get their recommendation, the user will be asked to provide the necessary parameters as following:
 - Name
 - Age
 - Credit Score